 The latter option is pretty easy to implement, don’t you think?

 You keep things that work and trash things that don’t.

 So, how can you improve the performance of something that already works?

 I want to spend some time on split testing, because I keep seeing companies doing it wrong.

 According to Ries, a split test (or A/B test) is an experiment in which consumers are exposed to two different versions of the same product or service.
 This method allows to study changes in consumer behavior and the impact of each solution on a specific metric.

 There are mainly two ways to conduct a split test, but both share a common important rule: you must change only one element at a time in each version A and B.

-You can present two solutions to the same audience at different times to compare the seasonality of each.
+You can present the same solution to the same audience at different times to compare the seasonality.

-Or you can also expose different solutions to different consumers by dividing your audience and assigning a percentage of them to test one solution and a second to test another (see image below).
+Or you can also expose different solutions to the same group of consumers at the same time by dividing your audience and assigning a percentage of them to test one solution and a second to test another (see image below).

 A/B testing can be used for almost everything.
 For example, the image above represents a split test of a landing page.